FeDuck113/data-optimizer/README.md

 2. Put your data and work parameters into a [json-file](##Json-file)

+3. Run main.py

-3. Obtain the results of data analysis, regression coefficients and predicted values of experiments
+4. Obtain the results of data analysis, regression coefficients and predicted values of experiments

 ## Json-file
 The json file includes input data, regression coefficients and job settings.